 The person who files the return should use the form the taxpayer would have used.
-If the department mailed the taxpayer a booklet, do not use the label.
 The person who files the return should print the word "deceased" after the decedent's name in the address section of the form.
 Also enter the date of death after the decedent's name.

-If your spouse died in 2012 and you did not remarry in 2012, or if your spouse died in 2013 before filing a return for 2012, you may file a joint return.
-If your spouse died in 2012, the joint return should show your spouse's 2012 income before death and your income for all of 2012.
-If your spouse died in 2013, before filing the 2012 return, the joint return should show all of your income and all of your spouse's income for 2012.
+If your spouse died in 2015 and you did not remarry in 2015, or if your spouse died in 2016 before filing a return for 2015, you may file a joint return.
+If your spouse died in 2015, the joint return should show your spouse's 2015 income before death and your income for all of 2015.
+If your spouse died in 2016, before filing the 2015 return, the joint return should show all of your income and all of your spouse's income for 2015.
 Print "Filing as surviving spouse" in the area where you sign the return.
 If someone else is the personal representative, he or she must also sign the return.